 The Oisans/Ecrins region around Les Deux Alpes has no shortage of ski touring terrain to offer.
 Whether with a guide, on a course or on your own, there are plenty of routes to tackle.
-This page should help you to find the best ski touring in Les Deux Alpes.
+This page should help you to find the best ski touring in and around Les Deux Alpes.

-Scroll to the bottom of the page for an index of the local ski touring routes on this site.
+Scroll to the bottom of the page for an index of the local ski touring routes on this

 If you have transport, or book with somebody who does, there is a vast playground available to you.
 Without transport, most of the ski touring you can reach from the resort involves glacier travel and quite committing terrain.
 There are some fantastic single and multi-day adventures which start from the Glacier de la Selle.
 However, even with these, you will need to arrange transport back to Les Deux Alpes afterwards.